-BENznidazole Evaluation For Interrupting Trypanosomiasis Trial
+BENznidazole Evaluation for Interrupting Trypanosomiasis Trial

-The purpose of this study is to determine if 60 days of treatment with an antiparasitic drug (benznidazole) could prevent the progression of cardiac disease in patients with Chagas disease.
+To determine if 60 days of treatment with an antiparasitic drug (benznidazole) could prevent the progression of cardiac disease in patients with Chagas disease.
 The BENEFIT study is being conducted by the Population Health Research Institute (in Hamilton, Canada) and the Institute Dante Pazzanese de Cardiologia (Sao Paulo, Brazil) together with an independent Steering Committee.

 Marin-Neto, JA, Raasi Jr., A, Morillo, CA, Avezum, A, Connolly, SJ, Sosa-Estani, S, Rosas, F, Yusuf, S for the BENEFIT Investigators.
 Rational and design of a randomized placebo-controlled assessing the effects of etiologic treatment in Chagas’ cardiomyopathy: The BENznidazole Evaluation For Interrupting Trypanosmiasis (BENEFIT).
 AM Heart J; 2008; 156(1): 37-43.